carlosrodlop/carlosrodlop/README.md

 I started my career working on [GIS](https://github.com/carlosrodlop/gis) technologies for data workflow analysis and visualizations.
 Years later, I put my focus on Web Programming and then on DevOps culture and tooling.
 Currently, running [CI](https://github.com/carlosrodlop/cbci.jenkins-lib)/CD pipelines in [Kubernetes](https://github.com/carlosrodlop/K8s-lib).

-Working happily at [CloudBees](https://www.cloudbees.com/) in the Professional Service Team, helping customers to love more our products!
+Working happily at [☁️ 🐝 ](https://www.cloudbees.com/) in the Professional Service Team, helping customers to ❤️ more our products!

 ### Work Ecosystem